 For example, freehold title cannot be obtained for properties in the Australian Capital Territory (ACT).
 They are commonly acquired under a 99-year crown lease.
 Therefore, stamp duty, preparation and registration costs you incur on the lease of an ACT property are deductible to the extent that you use the property as a rental property.

 Legal expenses

-Some legal expenses incurred in producing your rental income are deductible, for example, the cost of evicting a non-paying tenant.
+Some legal expenses incurred in producing your rental income are deductible.
+These include the costs of: